Skip to main content

 Move inventory to a location

 Scan an inventory, then scan a destination location.
 The inventory moves to that location.
+Scan more inventory before the location scan to move several at once.
+Each scanned item waits in a queue in the scan overlay, and the location scan commits them all.
 To move several inventories to the same location in one pass, scan the destination location first to hold it as the active selection.
 Then scan each inventory.
 Each scan moves that inventory immediately.
 Scan the location again to release it.

 Move a kit to a location

 Scan a kit, then scan a destination location.
 The kit moves to that location.
-You can also scan a location first and then scan a kit — the kit moves to the held location.
+You can also scan a location first and then scan a kit.
+The kit moves to the held location.
+The move sets the kit’s own location, so it holds after a refresh, and it carries the kit’s Kitted inventory with it.
+Inventory that has already been installed or consumed stays where it is.
+A kit that is Delivered, Completed, or Canceled can’t be moved, and the scan reports that instead of reporting success.

 Add inventory to a kit